rvibit/react-native-displayinfo/README.md

 # react-native-displayinfo

-React native package to get device display info
+React native package to get device display info.

+**NOTE: This package was created to learn Turbomodules in React Native.**

 ## Installation